Getting Started Video:

 Will my information be sold?

 No and never.
-Genetic Lifehacks stores no personally identifiable information from your use of this website, except in the case of ordering a product.
-The genetic information you provide will only be used for the consultation or reports and will not be shared, sold, used for research, or stored long term.
+Genetic Lifehacks stores no genetic information from your use of this website, except in the case of ordering a consultation report or cheat sheet.
+The genetic information you provide will only be used for the consultation or reports and will not be shared, sold, used for research, or stored long-term.
 Genetic Lifehacks will never use your genetic data to sell you a product.
 Because genetic data is not stored, Genetic Lifehacks cannot sell your data as a company asset.

 Is there a newsletter archive for members?